 Bettors love to “go with their gut” when making picks.
 Look, if you’re dead serious about maximizing your chances of winning, you need to do better than that.
 We’re talking making a real plan of attack.
 Here’s the thing: betting strategies are there not just to help you make the right pick once (or else it would be a betting tip), but instead, it's to pick right over and over again.
 It’s a long-term plan.

-And what better place to leverage these sports betting systems than international sportsbooks?
+And what better place to leverage these sports betting systems than offshore sportsbooks (sometimes referred to as international sportsbooks)?
 As we said, these bookies offer endless betting options — often more than licensed sportsbooks, which can’t offer bets on politics, entertainment, and other non-sport categories.
-These international bookmakers offer the full gamut of bet types too, which is perfect for using advanced betting strategies.
+These offshore bookmakers offer the full gamut of bet types too, which is perfect for using advanced betting strategies.
 Let us explain based on bet type.

 Arbitrage Betting Strategy